ProjectMMXCreator/MMXCreator/README.md

-# Sting-Engine
+# MMXCreator
-The main repo for the Sting Engine.
+The main repo for MMXCreator.